Color, 1987, 108 mins. 57 secs. / 109 mins. 5 secs.

 That plot might sound like your average episode of Tales from the Crypt, but this film is so soaked in neon-heavy '80s style that most viewers won't care.
 The murder sequences are all strange and inventive enough to catch the attention of any horror fan, especially a surreal vignette involving a huge pig's carcass at a meat processing plant, and Lipscomb does well in a rare leading role different from his usual TV work.
 The script itself doesn't quite hold together as some characters get far more developed than others; glorified guest star Hoyt Axton (fresh off of Gremlins) basically gets to phone in his appearance as a cop, while the victims don't really get embellished at all due to the structure of the story.
 That hardly matters though considering this is basically designed as a drive-in thrill machine, delivering plentiful eye candy with a caffeinated synth score by Alan Howarth (in between in his work with John Carpenter on Big Trouble in Little China and Prince of Darkness).
 The opening sequence is especially effective in this respect, a rapid-fire montage of swirling police lights, creepy Halloween masks, and pounding electronic music.

-Barely released theatrically in the US by Taurus, Retribution was widely distributed on tape by Virgin in the late '80s in an R-rated version with slight trims made to three of the most violent scenes.
+Barely released theatrically in the U.S. by Taurus, Retribution was widely distributed on tape by Virgin in the late '80s in an R-rated version with slight trims made to three of the most violent scenes.
 The uncut version popped up on tape in Holland, but most countries only saw the standard R-rated cut.
 A special edition was first announced from S'more Entertainment in 2011, but that was soon scrapped; instead, a 2012 DVD from Code Red was released in time make it a 25th Anniversary Edition.
 The transfer of the feature itself looks terrific, rendering those crazy color schemes with much more fidelity than VHS could ever capture.
 The restoration of the 1.78:1 framing also helps a great deal, matting away some extraneous head room and balancing out the compositions more effectively.
 The Dolby two-channel stereo track also sounds good, mainly focusing on the music and some of the more extreme sound effects during the paranormal sequences.

-The usual R-rated version is used for the main attraction, but the extra gore footage is also included as a bonus reel (about seven minutes since the murder scenes run in their entirety).
+The usual R-rated version is used for the main attraction, but the extra gore footage is also included as a bonus reel (7m34s since the murder scenes run in their entirety).
 Surprisingly, the quality of these full frame bits is very good, too; this isn't a lackluster videotape port here.
 Some of the extra shots are pretty astonishing, including an extended hand removal via blowtorch and more of that insane butcher scene.
 On top of that, Magar contributes a commentary track that's... well, let's just say if you can't tell someone's walking through a door, he'll certainly point that out.
 He really gets into a blow-by-blow description of the film (even calling that butcher murder one of the greatest sequences in horror history), but there are also some informative bits: pointing out his cameo as a cab driver, explaining the freaky glowing eye effects, and talking about the mood he wanted to set with some of his shot set ups.
 The "Original Trailers" option leads to a VHS-sourced theatrical trailer and what looks like a distribution promotional reel, along with a (brief) photo gallery and bonus trailers for The Last Chase, Family Honor, Mardi Gras Massacre, and Nightmare.
-As with some of the label's other recent titles, this one is sold directly through their site instead of retailers.
+As with some of the label's other recent titles, this one was sold directly through their site instead of retailers.